osm-quality/.github/profile/README.md

-Even more unofficial validator/qa/quality assurance tools for OpenStreetMap.
+One more unofficial validator/qa/quality assurance tools for OpenStreetMap.

 Contributions welcome.